AMIRANDA9112/wikitest/README.md

 # challengekiwi
 test

-Hi, to the task 1 algorithm review you can open and run the task1.py in root directory.
+Task 1 algorithm review you can open and run the task1.py in root directory.

+The endpoint
-i sorry to late but i can resolve a bug in the react component frontend that crash when receive the index result from django api, but django api is complete, the endpoint http://localhost/8000/array receive a json {'content' : '[]'} and return {'data': 'indice'}
+http://localhost/8000/array receive a json {'content' : '[]'} and return {'data': 'indice'}

-to test
+to test Task 2

 # requirements
 django>=3.1.7